120lennox/Django-for-APIs/README.md

 ## Installation
 To install the required packages, run the following command in your terminal:
-Navigate to your installation directory and installation directory and install your virtual environment
+Navigate to your installation directory and install your virtual environment
 ```powershell
 pip install virtualenv
 ```